OnkelHenky/Darwin/PinotNoir/README.md

 This component will become obsolete if the connection to real flowmanager can be established for example vie the chrome extension.

+The flowmanger simulation provides several "Personas" with static preference sets.
+By selecting a Persona the information of the corresponding preference set is send the the application running the Dariwn application running in the web browser.

 ## Installation

 * Install node.js ad npm from [https://nodejs.org/en/](https://nodejs.org/en/).